yanghuikang/Landsat-LAI/README.md

 ## Aknowledgement
-This approach was built upon previous works by Gao et al. ([2012](https://doi.org/10.1117/1.JRS.6.063554)) and Gao et al. ([2014](https://doi.org/10.1109/LGRS.2013.2278782)), who proposed the original method to train machine learning models for Landsat LAI estimation based on homogeneous MODIS LAI pixels.
+* This approach was built upon previous works by Gao et al. ([2012](https://doi.org/10.1117/1.JRS.6.063554)) and Gao et al. ([2014](https://doi.org/10.1109/LGRS.2013.2278782)), who proposed the original method to train machine learning models for Landsat LAI estimation based on homogeneous MODIS LAI pixels.

-The LAI estimation GEE code was written with the help from Dr. Charles Morton ([website](https://github.com/cgmorton)).
+* The LAI estimation GEE code was written with the help from Dr. Charles Morton ([website](https://github.com/cgmorton)).

-This research was partly supported by the [OpenET](https://openetdata.org) project.
+* This research was partly supported by the [OpenET](https://openetdata.org) project.
 OpenET is dedicated to provide easily accessible high-resolution evapotranspiration (ET) data for improved water management.

+* The authors sincerely thank Dr. Yijing Liu for sharing their code for adapting the original algorithm to Landsat Collection 2.

 _ |  Citation
 ------------ | -------------